 DataProviderMessageResponseService (SSN2MS_<type>_Req) – operation provideDetails of DataProviderPortType (soapAction="https://dataprovider/messageservice/request") serves the incoming Message Requests for Notification Details (e.g. SSN2MS_ShipCall_Req) – input: ssn_notification_details_request.

 This operation is implemented according to the WS-Addressing Request-Response MEP.
-So, the mandatory “reply endpoint” – “ReplyTo” – property is used by MS Data Provider for the asynchronous response to the EIS SSN details request received by this web service.

-The “reply endpoint” property provides the URL for the operation provideDetailsCallback of DataProviderCallbackPortType implemented by MessageDetailsResponseService of EIS SSN system - refer to section 3, item 3.
+So, the mandatory “ReplyTo” parameter is to be used to identify the endpoint to which the asynchronous response, to the EIS-SSN details request received by this web service, is to be sent.
+The parameter provides the URL for the operation provideDetailsCallback of DataProviderCallbackPortType implemented by MessageDetailsResponseService of EIS-SSN system - refer to section 3, item 3.